 One thing to take into account is that the two daily tides are unequal in height.
 The evening tide is normally quite a bit bigger than the morning one, so take this into account when deciding how far to lift the kayaks up, the last line of wet seaweed is probably not far enough.
 On the day we entered the evening tide had a height of 2.6 metres, which seems to equate to a Spring, whilst the morning high water was only 1.8 metres.

 Once inside there are a number of options available but we chose to paddle the southern arm, which is much narrower and to explore some of the small islands scattered around the bay.
+Last time we had been in this area we camped at the head of the inlet, which allowed us to walk and see an amazing glacial landscape.

 Overall a very enjoyable day and made that much easier by the fact we didn’t to pack and unpack the kayaks.
 A day paddling an empty kayak is almost like having a rest day.
 The evening was spent relaxing around the campsite, admiring the view and rejoicing in the fact that there were no insects to bother us.
 The only negative feeling was a growing realization that in the next couple of days the trip would be over.
 Greenland was once again casting its spell as a truly special sea kayaking destination.